Lava Falls, Grand Canyon National Park

 There is much discussion about hiking to Lava Falls.
 While there is a trail, the final descent is a couple of hundred yards down a nasty lava chute that most would consider nothing like a trail.
 There are other trails from near the Toroweap Overlook on the North Rim of Grand Canyon National Park that give nice views of the canyon without getting to the river.
 Hiking in the summer months is not recommended.
 No matter the time of year bring plenty of water.

 The Lava Falls Experience

 Running Lava Falls is unforgettable for a reason.
 There are few places on the planet with rapids as runnable and violent.
 The rapid is so renown that rapids on other famous rivers are named after Lava including Lava South on the now dammed Bio Bio River and Lava North on the Alsek River of Canada and Alaska.
-If you are interested in the Lava Falls experience the best options are a Full Grand Canyon or Lower Grand Canyon rafting trip.
+If you are interested in the Lava Falls experience check out our information on rafting the Grand Canyon.